Set the stage to raise capital, attract investors, and unlock growth opportunities with a Rhode Island C corp. Starts at $0 plus RI state fees.

 Now that you’ve decided on your business structure, here’s everything you need to know about forming your Rhode Island corporation.

 To start a corporation in Rhode Island, you must file the Articles of Incorporation with the Secretary of State.
-To simplify the process of forming a corporation in Rhode Island, we’ve put together 10 easy steps to form your business:
+To simplify the process of forming a corporation in Rhode Island, we’ve put together the following steps to form your business.
+We’ll also walk you through the nuances of forming a professional corporation (PC), a specialized corporation organized by licensed professionals like doctors, lawyers, or accountants.

 What’s in a name?
 Well, everything.
 As a business, your name is essential to your success.
 Many clients will base their first impression of you on your name, so you’ll need to choose one that best suits your brand.

 When naming your Rhode Island corporation, you’ll need to choose a unique name distinguished from other business entities in the state.
 Check your top names against the state’s database of businesses to ensure your top pick is available for use.
-You can also use our Business Name Checker Service so we can do the work for you.
+We show you how on our Rhode Island business name search page.

 Once you’ve selected a name, as you’re preparing your paperwork to incorporate, you have the option to reserve it for up to 120 days.
 For-profit companies must pay a $50 filing fee, while the cost is just $20 for nonprofit organizations.
 You can choose to mail the form with payment or file online.